 It was in this forest that the idea for the epic fantasy movie Princess Mononoke was born.
-Considered a masterpiece in animation, the film is set in the enchanted forest, where an epic battle between humans and nature ensues.
+Considered a masterpiece in animation, the film is set in the enchanted forest, where an epic battle between humans and nature ensues.20

 12. Lisacul, Forest of the Fairies

-Forest of the Fairies (or Lios an Choill in Irish) is set in the emerald landscape of the wild west of Ireland.
+Forest of the Fairies (or Lios an Choill in Irish) is located in the emerald landscape of the wild west of Ireland.
 It’s a forest dense with stories of fairies, banshees, spirits, and pookas.
 From magical wells that never dry out to ghost processions and beyond, Lisacul is a place where legends are born.

 Celtic traditions and beliefs, or pisreogs, stand strong in the minds of the Irish people.
 And this forest is at the fulcrum.